Meet Kristen Suleman, LPC

 As your therapist,

-I will help you understand the role that your emotions and your behaviors play in your life, teach you skills to better understand your body and your mind, and empower you to cultivate the type of life experience you want for yourself.
 My hope is that things will ultimately feel less heavy and more manageable.
 Your confidence will increase.
 You will have more clarity.
 Your relationships will feel more satisfying.
 And you will feel more hopeful and invigorated about your life and your future.

 Who I Work Well With